Women Against State Pension Inequality

 Women Against State Pension Inequality (WASPI) is a voluntary UK-based organisation founded in 2015 that campaigns against the way in which the state pension ages for men and women were equalised.
-Formerly, women got a pension five years earlier than men.
-They say that the change was badly communicated, and call for compensation for the millions of women adversely affected by the change to equal pension ages.
+Previously, women received a pension five years earlier than men.
+It is argued that the change was badly communicated, and there have been calls for compensation for the millions of women adversely affected by the change to equal pension ages.

 History

 The 1995 Pensions Act increased the state pension age for women from 60 to 65 in order to equalise the age with men, with the change to be phased in over ten years from 2010 for women born between 1950 and 1955.
 This transition was later sped up by the 2011 Pensions Act.
-Both the 1995 and 2011 changes affected 3.6 million women who discovered that they would have to wait up to six years longer for their state pension, potentially affecting their retirement plans.
+Both the 1995 and 2011 changes affected 3.6 million women who then had to wait up to six years longer for their state pension, potentially affecting their retirement plans.
 In 2015, WASPI was formed by five women to argue for the government to provide transitional payments to women born in the 1950s receiving their pension after the age of 60.
 They also call for compensation to women who now receive a state pension but had to wait longer.

 Three of the five original founders stepped down as leaders after a split in August 2016.
 A further three directors resigned in February 2018 following an emergency board meeting held the previous month where irreconcilable differences led to the resignations.

+An editorial in The Times described the group's name as an "apparently non-ironic choice of title despite their campaign against the equalisation of their own state pension ages with those of men", and argued that the equalisation was "unusually good policy making".
+The Spectator suggested "'Women Against State Pension Equality' would be a more appropriate name for the group".